hadley/adv-r/Exceptions-Debugging.md

-# Dealing with errors and exceptions
+# Exceptions, debugging and getting help.

 This chapter describes techniques to use when things go wrong: